 Shaped by the Allegheny, Monongahela and Ohio rivers, the city is not in the usual grid pattern and is laid out a bit haphazardly—this, along with one-way streets and construction can make driving a challenge.
 Although the downtown Golden Triangle is shaped as such and is easy to navigate on foot, you’ll need to rent a car or ride the bus to venture beyond this area and explore Pittsburgh’s neighborhoods.
 The lush scenery is a pleasant surprise, as are the sets of stairs dotted throughout town along with two funiculars that transport residents upward to their hilltop communities.

 Many names gracing buildings and other venues serve as reminders of the philanthropic families that figured prominently in the city's development.
-There's Heinz Hall, home of the Pittsburgh Symphony Orchestra; Senator John Heinz History Center; and football arena Heinz Field.
+There's Heinz Hall, home of the Pittsburgh Symphony Orchestra and Senator John Heinz History Center.
 Mellon Bank Center carves out a space in the skyline and Mellon Square is a modernist rooftop garden plaza.
 Carnegie Mellon University is one of the area's leading educational institutions, and the Carnegie Museums of Pittsburgh are a treasure to anyone captivated by art, science and natural history.

 What's nice about Pittsburgh is that it has big-city amenities but retains a small-town feel.
 The city's enclaves stand as proud symbols of diversity: Squirrel Hill, home of one of the region's largest Jewish populations; Bloomfield, known as “Little Italy”; the North Side, with traces of the old German community that immigrated in the early 19th century; and Polish Hill, where Polish immigrants settled in the late 1800s.
 In all, Pittsburgh has nearly 90 neighborhoods.